havarddj/havarddj.github.io/src/pages/projects.md

 + [drawspec](https://github.com/havarddj/drawspec) \
 A simple script building on [pytikz](https://github.com/allefeld/pytikz) to draw the spectrum of the ring of integers in a number field.
 Conveniently, this also generates tikz code for use in LaTeX documents.
+A version of this is included in the LMFDB, see  [example](https://www.lmfdb.org/NumberField/7.1.3911915096945863.1) and [slides](/talks/lucant25).

 + [typst-preview.el](https://github.com/havarddj/typst-preview.el) \
 An Emacs package for live preview of [Typst](https://typst.app/), a modern LaTeX alternative.